Showciety/SGB/README.md

 If your mind blanks while you're live and you need some talking points, we got you.
 Here are some talking points you can OPTIONALLY bring up that may cause people to want to donate.

-* LGBTQ young people are four times more likely to attempt suicide.
-Every day, LGBTQ young people reach out for mental health support.
-When you donate to Trevor, you ensure volunteers can continue to be there for them.
-* Trevor provides DIRECT suicide prevention and crisis intervention services to support via phone, text, and chat.
-* Trevor fights for policies and laws that protect LGBTQ youth.
-* Trevor does research and evaluations that significantly improve their services.
-* Trevor provides the world's largest safe-space social networking community.
-* Trevor educates and creates public awareness around issues relevant to LGBTQ youth and allies.
+* "Veterans are our mission.
+Gaming is our passion."
+Stack Up bridges veterans and civilians through a shared love of gaming, helping veterans through programs like Stacks, Supply Crates, Air Assaults, and their Stack Up Overwatch Program [StOP].
+* Stacks are teams of local volunteers around the globe using gaming and other activities to connect to their communities in order to create a weclome and supporting environment for veterans.
+* Supply Crates are video game care packages full of the latest games, gear and console sent to deployed units and veterans in need.
+* Air Assaults are all expenses paid trips for veterans to attend life-changing video game and geek culture events such as PAX, ComicCon, TwitchCon, etc...
+* StOP: Stack Up's Overwatch Program (StOP) offers peer-to-peer support via Discord, focusing on crisis intervention for gamers, providing a safe space to talk and get help.
+* Gaming as therapy: Stack Up uses video games as a powerful tool to combat PTSD, depression, and isolation, offering veterans much-needed community, support, and mental health resources.
+* What Does 'Stack Up' mean?
+In military terms, a stack is a formation used during room clearing.
+For Stack Up, it represents a community coming together to support veterans through the love of gaming.
+* Why gaming?
+For many veterans, gaming provides relief, a sense of connection, and a way to manage the challenges of reintegrating into civilian life.
+It's more than just a hobby - it's therapy.

 # Pre-Charity-Stream Checklist:

-Start your stream at least 5 minutes before your slot is scheduled to begin so that you're ready to go when it's time.
+Start your stream at least **5 minutes** before your slot is scheduled to begin so that you're ready to go when it's time.

 1. Make sure your overlay looks ok.
 Power up the game and do a *test recording* or a *test stream* to make sure audio is working properly.
 2. Ensure follower/sub only chat is DISABLED so all viewers are allowed to chat.
 3. REMOVE all donation links that aren't for the charity from your twitch panels and bots (e.g. commands, timers).
-4. Add Twitch's "Charity" tag to your stream for the duration of the event.
+4. Add Twitch's "Charity" tag to your stream for your streams.
-5. Keep the charity donations list open so you can read donations aloud: https://tiltify.com/+smm-showciety/showciety-gives-back-2023/donations?scopeKey=c2hvd2NpZXR5LWdpdmVzLWJhY2stMjAyMw==
+5. Keep the charity donations list open so you can read donations aloud: https://tiltify.com/+smm-showciety/showciety-gives-back-2024/donations
 	HOT TIP: This URL can be added as a Custom Browser Dock in OBS Studio!
 6. Get to know the people before and after your slot so that you can welcome/introduce them.
 7. Be ready to go a little longer if the streamer after you has an issue.
 It's not ideal, but I'm sure you'd like someone to have your back like this if you had issues starting.
+You won't be expected to fill another time slot if someone ends up not being able to make it, but if you want to you can volunteer.

 Stream as you usually would, encouraging donations and talking up the cause (See "Talking Points" if you get stuck).
 Read out the donation messages as much as you can.

-When you have confirmation that the next person on the schedule (https://horaro.org/sgb2023/schedule) is ready for the switchover, give them a little intro and then raid into their stream.
+When you have confirmation that the next person on the [schedule](https://horaro.org/sgb2024/schedule) is ready for the switchover, give them a little intro and then raid into their stream.

 # Bot Commands

-!donate - You can donate to The Trevor Project at www.showciety.gives
+* !donate - You can donate to Stack Up at www.showciety.gives

-!schedule - Want to know who's streaming for the charity?
-You can find the full schedule here! horaro.org/sgb2023/schedule
+* !schedule - Want to know who's streaming for the charity?
+You can find the full schedule here: horaro.org/sgb-2024/schedule

-!charity - The Trevor Project (www.thetrevorproject.org) is the world’s largest suicide prevention and mental health organization for lesbian, gay, bisexual, transgender, queer, and questioning (LGBTQ) young people.
-Your donations have a direct impact on their ability to provide life-saving counseling services to LGBTQ young people.
+* !charity - Founded in 2015, Stack Up www.stackup.org/ brings both veterans and civilian supporters together through a shared love of video gaming through our primary programs: The Stacks, Supply Crates, Air Assaults, and the Stack Up Overwatch Program [StOP].
+* !stackup - Stack Up helps US and Allied military service members get through deployments to combat zones and recover from traumatic physical and emotional injuries with the power of video gaming.

-!incentives - (list your incentives here - see below for common incentive ideas)
+* !incentives - (list your incentives here - see below for common incentive ideas)

-!legislation - The Trevor Project's advocacy programs span the country, and include various types of legislation and education.
-They have passed 30 bills in the last 10 years, and have fathered 25 different movements, such as "Protecting with Pride".

-!showciety - The SMM Showciety is a community of Super Mario Maker streamers, builders, viewers, and players!
-To get involved with the Showciety, check out our Discord discord.gg/skNMmDe and Twitter twitter.com/smmshowciety .
-Thanks for your support!
+* !showciety - The SMM Showciety is a community of Super Mario Maker streamers, builders, viewers, and players!
+To get involved with the Showciety, check out our Discord discord.gg/skNMmDe and X x.com/smmshowciety Thanks for your support!

-!trevor - Did you know that one accepting adult decreases the risk of suicide by 40% for LGBTQ young people.
-The Trevor Project provides LGBTQ youth with 24/7 crisis counseling via phone, text, and chat.
-Head to www.thetrevorproject.org/get-help if you, or anybody you know may need help.
+# Indirect donations

+To ensure absolute transparency with our viewers, to instill trust with our charity partners, and to avoid unnecessary costs and unduly expectations of our streamers, the Super Mario Showciety Mod team has decided that all Streamers moving forward will only accept donations during charity events via the approved means (i.e. Tiltify).
+At no time should streamers be handling funds that are meant for our charity partners, this means that streamers shall not encourage their viewers to donate to the charity via bits, subs, or tipping to their channel.
+If you have any questions, please do not hesitate to reach out via @Mod or DM.

 # Donation Incentive Ideas